astanez/chkp_rules_export/README.md

-# Plugin to expord data from Check Point (CHKP) management server (mgmt) and to save them into mysql database
+# Tool to export data from Check Point management server and to save them into mysql database.

 - Export data from CHKP management
 - Import data into database